 A number of websites helps you to use textual sources and archival records online:

 - Illuminating the Law, Fitzwilliam Museum, Cambridge – an online exhibition with fine examples of medieval legal manuscripts

-- Europeana Regia – within this project of a number of major libraries to reconstruct and create in digital from three libraries you can find also medieval legal manuscripts; here a preliminary overview (December 2011)
+- Europeana Regia – within this project of a number of major libraries to reconstruct and create in digital from three libraries you can find also medieval legal manuscripts, in particular from the Carolingian period; here a preliminary overview (December 2011)

 - Henri Bohic, un juriste breton au Moyen Âge, Jean Deuffic – a site about a fourteenth-century French canonist

 - Bibliothèque virtuelle des Templiers – Milites Templi, e-Corpus, Arles – a finding aid, a library catalog and some digitized archival records on the Knights of the Temple